ravenjohn/test/PITCHME.md

 #### Routes

-- `GET /videos` - Used by Tunes to get latest data of a video
+- **GET** `/videos` - Used by Tunes to get latest data of a video.
+It grabs the latest data of the given video IDs and updates the database.
-- `POST /import_copyright` - Used by Frnky to save the downloaded report of copyrighted videos we have
+- **POST** `/import_copyright` - Used by Frnky to save the downloaded report of copyrighted videos.

 ---